wolpert/svarm/docs/Design.md

 also impacts the proxies as they need to know which nodes to access.
 The configuration for the nodes and proxies exists in etcd.

+### Node Management

+Control will use a consistent hashing approach to map entry ids to the nodes themselves.
+The familiar 'ring-space' will be used, which entry ids and node ids are hashed to be place on a ring based on the hash range.
+Data replication is done by sub-dividing the hashed value into the ring so its equally divided out.

+Assuming a ring-space size is equal to 10 for this.

 ### etcd

 #### How it's used